romanofski/gtfsschedule/README.md

 ### Development Notes

-This software is under tested and almost grown organically.
+This software is under-tested and almost grown organically.
 So don't expect gold standard coding style.

-### Dependencies
+#### Dependencies

 * Python 3.4

-### Motivation
+#### Motivation

 I'd like to see next departing trains without pegging the translink API every X seconds/minutes or so.
 This little script shows the departure times, but keeping cached versions of the schedule.

+#### Notes on persistency

+The script persists every schedule entry until each entry is obsolete (scheduled time is in the past).
+The script uses a [Python shelve](https://docs.python.org/3/library/shelve.html) to persist the schedule.
+It is usually located under:

+    $XDG_DATA_HOME/translinkschedule

+which on most unix systems is:

+    $HOME/.local/share/translinkschedule